nualagr/dargan-health-foods/TESTING.md

 &#9745; Receive immediate visual feedback when my payment has been accepted.

-Upon successful processing of the payment the user is brought to the Checkout Success page.
+Upon successful processing of the payment the user is brought to the 'Checkout Success' page.
 This displays the Order details and provides the user with reassurance that their purchase has gone through.
-A toast message re-affirms that a Confirmation Email is being sent to the email address provided.
+A toast message re-affirms that a 'Confirmation Email' is being sent to the email address provided.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-checkout-success-tablet-device.png "Screenshot of the Checkout Success page on a tablet device.")